Deep sea mining: Protests

 In December 2023, the research vessel MV Coco was disrupted by Greenpeace activists blocking the collection of data to support a mining permit.
 Obstructing canoes and dinghies were countered by water hoses.
 The mining ship was conducting research for The Metals Company.
 The vessel MV Coco is owned by Magellan.

 BMW pledged not to use DSM materials in its cars.
 In October 2023, the UK joined Canada and New Zealand in calling for a moratorium.
 In the beginning of August 2024, 32 countries were against the immediate commencement of deep sea mining.
+In December 2025, Norway decided to stop deep sea mining projects in its territory, at least until 2029.

-The Indigenous Perspective
+The Indigenous perspective

 For many Indigenous communities, the ocean is a central part of their origin story.
 Even for those without such direct connection, the ocean is often connected to sacred cultural practices.
 In the Pacific Island States, navigation of the oceans is a traditional practice that relies on several factors including color of the ocean, the shape of the waves, and the migratory patterns of sea creatures that could be negatively impacted by deep sea mining.
 Despite the cultural relevance Indigenous communities have in discussions of ocean sovereignty and deep sea mining, they have been left out of many important international conversations.
 In 2021, seventy-two indigenous groups from around the world came together as the Blue Climate Initiative, and called for an immediate ban on deep sea mining.
 In a similar statement, the Saami people of the Norwegian peninsula have urged the Norwegian government to stop deep sea mining operations and seek out Indigenous communities' perspectives and knowledge to ensure sustainability.